Nullkraft/MAX2871/README.md

 - There are 2 circuit boards, the Arduino and the RF board.
 - The RF board is nothing without the Arduino.
 It defines the Spectrum Analyzer by coordinating the control of the components on the RF board.

+The 2 reference clocks are selected by REF_EN1 and REF_EN2.
+The selection process for which clock to use will be driven by data from the PC.

 ## License

 This project is licensed under the **GPL-3.0-or-later**.
 See the LICENSE file for details.